tcarlsen/caravanwar.info/_addons/barrier.md

 ---
-layout: card
+layout: addon
 name: Barrier
-rarity: legendary
+rarity: Legendary
-avatar:
 image: https://i.imgur.com/fOxMdxX.png
-damage: 300
-armor_piercing: 0
-attack_speed: 1.2
-attack_range: 7
-target_ground: true
-target_air: true
 ---

-## Abilities:

-**Deflect**
+# Abilities

-Grants the vehicle a chance of 30% to deflectany attack.
+**Deflect:** Grants the vehicle a chance of 30% to deflectany attack.
 The chance decreases to 15% if the Barrier's level is lower than the attacker

-## Description:
+# Description

 The shields are essential for a solid defense system, and this unit is worth every penny!